Bilirubin is the major metabolite of heme, the iron-binding tetrapyrrole ring found in hemoglobin, myoglobin, and cytochromes.

 400, Troina, Sicily, Enna)

 UGT1A1 gene (UDP glucuronosyltransferase 1 family, polypeptide A1; Entrez ID: 54658) and 3 are located in the UGT1A6 gene (UDP glucuronosyltransferase 1 family, polypeptide A6; Entrez ID: 54578) ( Table 1 and Figures 1 and 2).
-Functional annotation and quality controls of the UGT1A1 and UGT1A6 variants associated with serum total bilirubin level are reported in Supplemental Digital Content: Table S2, http://links.lww.com/MD/A287.
-The 3 variants in the UGT1A1 gene (rs887829, rs4148325, rs6742078) are part of the same haplotype block (Supplemental Digital Content: Table 3, http://links.lww.com/MD/A287 and Figure 3).
-The 3 variants on UGT1A6 are non-synonymous (rs6759892, c.19T>G, p.Ser7Ala, P = 8.34 × 10 −11; rs2070959, c.541A>G, p.Thr181Ala, P = 1.36 × 10 −11; and rs1105879, c.552A > C, p.Arg184Ser, P = 1.54 × 10 −11) and are part of the same haplotype block on the first exon of UGT1A6 (Supplemental Digital Content: Table and Figures 4 and 5, http://links.lww.com/MD/A287 TABLE 1:
+Functional annotation and quality controls of the UGT1A1 and UGT1A6 variants associated with serum total bilirubin level are reported in Supplemental Digital Content: Table S2, .
+The 3 variants in the https://links.lww.com/MD/A287 UGT1A1 gene (rs887829, rs4148325, rs6742078) are part of the same haplotype block (Supplemental Digital Content: Table 3, and Figure 3).
+The 3 variants on https://links.lww.com/MD/A287 UGT1A6 are non-synonymous (rs6759892, c.19T>G, p.Ser7Ala, P = 8.34 × 10 −11; rs2070959, c.541A>G, p.Thr181Ala, P = 1.36 × 10 −11; and rs1105879, c.552A > C, p.Arg184Ser, P = 1.54 × 10 −11) and are part of the same haplotype block on the first exon of UGT1A6 (Supplemental Digital Content: Table and Figures 4 and 5, ). https://links.lww.com/MD/A287 TABLE 1:

 In Silico Replication Study (n